What Is an SEO Audit?

 We will be referring to insights from this report as we work through each step, and depending upon the size of your site, it can take a bit of time to complete.

-- You shouldn't need to edit any settings except the limit of checked pages — this will depend upon the size of your site.
-In some instances, you may need to remove URL parameters, bypass restrictions, or allow or disallow certain URLs.
+- You shouldn’t need to edit any settings except the limit of checked pages—this will depend upon the size of your site.
+In some instances, you may need to remove URL parameters, bypass restrictions, or allow or disallow certain

-- Start your site audit and let the crawler run; we will come back to this shortly.
+5. Start your site audit and let the crawler run; we will come back to this shortly

-If you haven't already done so, you also need to make sure that your website is verified in Google Search Console.
+If you haven’t already done so, be sure to verify your site in Google Search Console.

 Once your site crawl has finished, you will see a dashboard that displays the findings: